 Also; you don't get lethargic, weak and the high is elevated to a stronger level.

 I don't know if I'm doing it correctly or not, I usually, get good vapor at 445f with tobacco.
-About 430f for cannabis or other herbs.

-I put it on a paper plate.
+I put it on a paper plate to dry.